 When the subscriber clicks on the CTA is where trust comes into play.
 The email offers what amounts to a promise.
 The subscriber has no reason to be concerned about what happens after clicking on the CTA.
 They can trust you.

+However, consider that subscriber’s reaction when they arrive at your landing page, and it does not look, read, or feel anything like the email that prompted them to accept your CTA.
 You can fulfill the promise of the email by making it obvious that where they are is where they expected to come.
-It’s not hard to accomplish that.
-Have plenty of commonality between the email they read (and clicked through) and the related landing page.
+It’s not hard to accomplish that goal.
+Create plenty of commonality between the email they read (and clicked through) and the related landing page.
 Employ a similar, if not the same, design and repurpose the messaging contained in the email.

 Make it relevant